-Hungarian Workers’ Party General Secretary Mátyás Rákosi forced the Democratic People’s Party to dissolve itself through threats to the security of party officials in February 1949.
+Hungarian Workers’ Party General Secretary Mátyás Rákosi forced the Democratic People’s Party to dissolve itself through threats to party officials in February 1949.

 The KDNP formed again during the 1956 Hungarian Revolution, though functioned for only a few days before Hungary’s reconstituted communist dictatorship compelled the party to cease operations.

 The KDNP formed for a third time in September 1989 during Hungary’s transition from communism to democracy.
-The party has participated in all seven National Assembly elections held in Hungary since then, the first four independently and the last three in alliance with Fidesz.
+The party has participated in all eight National Assembly elections held in Hungary since then, the first four independently and the last four in alliance with Fidesz.

 The KDNP served as the smallest party in the Hungarian Democratic Forum (MDF)–led governing coalition in the 1990–1994 parliamentary cycle after winning 21 of 386 National Assembly mandates in the 1990 general election.
 The party sat in opposition during the 1994–1998 parliamentary cycle along with the MDF, the Independent Smallholders’ Party (FKgP) and Fidesz after winning 22 mandates in the 1994 general election.